Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama State vs. Alabama A&M Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-Our computer model predicts the Alabama State Hornets will take down the Alabama A&M Bulldogs on Saturday, October 28 at 1:00 PM.
-For a complete projection on the game at New ASU Stadium, which includes our prediction on the spread, over/under, and final score, keep reading.
+According to our computer projection model, the Alabama State Hornets will beat the Alabama A&M Bulldogs when the two teams play at New ASU Stadium on Saturday, October 28, which kicks off at 1:00 PM.
+For our projections on the spead, point total, and final score, see the rest of the article below.

 Watch college football all season long on Fubo and ESPN+!